lanaFerrari/holiday-app-fe/README.md

 ## CI/CD Pipeline

 Continuous Integration and Continuous Deployment (CI/CD) is a software engineering practice that automates the process of verifying and deploying code changes.
-Rather than manually running builds and deploying files, a CI/CD pipeline does this automatically every time code is pushed to the repository.
-This reduces the risk of broken code reaching production and ensures that the deployed version of the application always reflects the latest state of the main branch.
+A CI/CD pipeline runs builds and deployments automatically on every push, catching silent breakages — such as those caused by differences in Node.js versions or incompatible dependency versions — immediately rather than after merging, and ensuring the live site always reflects the latest state of the main branch.

 The project uses **GitHub Actions** to implement both CI and CD as separate workflows defined in the `.github/workflows` directory.
+Separating the two workflows is a deliberate design decision.
+The CI workflow runs on all branches to catch breakages early, while the deploy workflow runs only on the main branch to ensure that only reviewed and approved code is published to the live site.

 ### CI Workflow

 The CI workflow is defined in `ci.yml` and is triggered on every push to any branch and on every pull request targeting the main branch.
-Its purpose is to verify that the code compiles and builds successfully before it is merged.
+Its purpose is to verify that the code builds successfully before it is merged.
 If the build fails, the pull request is blocked from merging, preventing broken code from entering the main branch.

 The workflow steps are:
 1. Check out the repository code